 Ibuprofen is in a class of drugs called nonsteroidal anti-inflammatory drugs (NSAID).
-You feel pain after your body produces hormones or chemicals that send out pain signals.
-Ibuprofen temporarily blocks the production of those chemicals, relieving your pain.
+When your body is hurt or aching, it produces chemicals that trigger pain signals.
+Ibuprofen, the main ingredient in Advil®, stops the production of these chemicals at the source of injury to reduce pain.

 NSAIDs, nonsteroidal anti-inflammatory drugs, are a group of chemical compounds that often are chemically unrelated but share therapeutic actions such as analgesic (pain-relieving) and antipyretic (fever-reducing) effects.